 These newsletters often (well, actually the marketers behind the newsletters) offer free e-books, coupons, sales deals, infographics, or blog posts, and only those who have subscribed can access them.
 They are delivered to subscriber inboxes so they can, in a way, allow them to keep in touch with their favorite brands.What is the point in sending #newsletters if no one is reading them?
 Learn how to write truly attention-grabbing newsletters with the help of this article!
 Click To Tweet

 However, just sending a newsletter is not enough.
 You should ensure that you have created an interesting newsletter and that you are also offering something of value to your customers and subscribers.
 Otherwise, they might unsubscribe and not visit your site anymore.

 That is why you should set objectives before sending out emails.
-Meaning, you should know what is it that you want to achieve with the emails, e.g. increase conversions, acquire new leads, or create a conversation with your readers.
+Meaning, you should know what is it that you want to achieve with the emails, e.g. increase conversions, acquire and track new leads, or create a conversation with your readers.

 Therefore, you should spend some time planning and brainstorming how to create a newsletter that your customers and subscribers will actually read.